in

 Next sprinkle on some Three Little Pigs (or your favorite BBQ rub) and then toss with tongs to coat all the green beans in the oil and seasoning.

-Finally, take about 4 Tbsp of salted butter, cut into small cubes, and evenly distribute the butter on top of the seasoned green beans so that it can melt over them as they cook.
+Finally, take about 4 tablespoon of salted butter, cut into small cubes, and evenly distribute the butter on top of the seasoned green beans so that it can melt over them as they cook.

 Now your cast iron skillet is ready to go in the grill or smoker!